Talk of a Million

-Talk of a Million (also known as You Can't Beat the Irish) is a 1951 British comedy film directed by John Paddy Carstairs, starring Jack Warner, with an early appearance from Sid James.
+Talk of a Million (also known as You Can't Beat the Irish, Smiling Irish Eyes and When Irish Eyes Are Smiling) is a 1951 British comedy film directed by John Paddy Carstairs, starring Jack Warner and Barbara Mullen.
+It was written by Frederick Gotfurt based on the 1947 play They Got What They Wanted by Louis D'Alton.

 Premise

-Shakespeare-loving Bartley Murnahan, (Jack Warner), is a likeable, work-shy idler, who allows creditors and others to believe that he's due a half-a-million pounds inheritance.
+Shakespeare-loving Bartley Murnahan, is a likeable, work-shy idler, who allows creditors and others to believe that he's due a half-a-million pounds inheritance.
 Using only his wits and the new estimation in which his creditors and others then form of him, their sudden good-will and business co-operation allow him to write-off his debts, establish his impoverished family in business, and to marry his daughter to the son of a local landowner, whose Father had formerly scorned her.
 How long shall it take before everyone sees through his blarney?